SoftwareAG/c8y-docs/content/oee/oee-dashboards-bundle/machine-dashboard.md

 <a name="data"></a>
 ### Data

+<span style="color:red"> TODO: Check section view.
+Probably gone now? </span>
 In the **Data** section, two types of data charts are available, the *single view* and the *section view*, which can be selected at the top.

 In each view, the components being displayed in the chart, like for example OEE, Availability, Performance, and Quality, can be selected at the right by activating/deactivating the respective toggles.
+A toggle also exists to overlay alarms on the graph.
+In this way, it is possible to correlate the alarm event with other measurements.

 #### Single view